 Relief Milieu Counselor – Relief Milieu Counselor positions are available in the Crisis Stabilization Unit.
 The CSU is a 16 bed unit providing treatment for adults presenting in acute mental health crisis.
 Candidates for this position must possess a Bachelor’s degree in psychology and have knowledge of working with individuals with a variety of diagnoses.
 The milieu counselors of the CSU provide supervision of the milieu and ensure the safety of the Unit, as well as perform other duties such as room checks and meal preparation.
 Must be CPR/First Aid certified.
 QMAP preferred.
 Please send cover letter and resume to email@example.com.

-Relief Residential Counselors – The Aurora Mental Health Center is seeking relief residential counselors to work at various facilities, including their Thomas House facility, which serves veterans and other members of the community stabilizing after recent psychiatric hospitalizations.
-Duties include crisis counseling, medication management, excellent communication with interdisciplinary team, professional documentation, and instructing community reintegration.
-A Bachelor’s degree in a human services field or two years prior experience working with chronic mental illnesses required, as is a good driving record.
-Some overnight hours offered (especially looking for a regular Sunday overnight shift).
-Please send resume and cover letter to Ms. Sonya Love at SonyaLove@aumhc.org.
+Milieu Counselors – The Aurora Mental Health Center is seeking on-call relief milieu counselors to work with Residential Services.
+This is a perfect position for someone looking for a flexible schedule in the direct-care mental health field.
+Shift availability with a wide-ranging population of clients, including military veterans coping with psychiatric stabilization & housing issues and respite care for all members of our community in need.
+Weekend shifts also available.
+Responsibilities include medication administration, crisis counseling, excellent communication with interdisciplinary team (including with the Denver VA), professional documentation, and instructing community reintegration.
+A Bachelor’s degree in a human services field or two years prior experience working with individuals diagnosed with chronic mental illnesses required, as is a good driving record.
+QMAP/First Aid/CPR trained preferred.
+Please specify the position you are applying for.
+Send resume and cover letter to Ms. Sonya Love at Sonya.Love@aumhc.org.
 No phone calls please.